 In the late 1990s and early 2000s, he worked in corporate video, mostly in the supercomputer industry with clients such as Cray.

 He continued to work on environmental issues as well.
 As digital information technology became ever more sophisticated, he began thinking about a different approach to addressing these issues, in content as well as distribution.

-Nevertheless, during the early 2000s, I began to question the effectiveness of environmental documentaries in affecting real change, and so began to investigate what I considered to be the underlying issue in most environmental conflicts – for that matter nearly all human conflicts — differing perspectives on what was fair.
-I immersed myself in the rich and growing body of research into the evolutionary underpinnings of the human sense of fairness.
-This led me to produce two multimedia stories, the Evolution of Unfairness, and Are We Born with a Sense of Fairness? both originally published in Pacific Standard magazine.
+To communicate these issues in a more effective way, he began researching what he considers to be the topic that underlies environmental decline, and for that matter, nearly all human conflicts — differing perspectives on fairness.
+He was particularly interested in understanding the evolutionary underpinnings of the human sense of fairness, and this led to producing two multimedia stories, the Evolution of Unfairness, and Are We Born with a Sense of Fairness? both originally published in Pacific Standard magazine.

-In 2014, an opportunity arose to combine concepts of fairness and filmmaking in an interesting way.
-The Siuslaw National Forest, the location of my 1996 film Torrents of Change, had gone through a transformation, one which I thought worth documenting.
+In 2014, an opportunity arose to combine his interests in fairness and environmental issues.
+The Siuslaw National Forest, the subject of his 1996 film Torrents of Change, had gone through a transformation over the previous 18 years.
 It exemplified how solutions to environmental conflicts can be achieved through a dedication to fairness, when everyone is willing to sit down and talk.
-The result was Seeing the Forest, my most recent documentary film.
+The result was Seeing the Forest, his most recent documentary film.

 He is currently developing a feature documentary film and social media series that applies a commons and design principle approach to the issues of preserving and restoring ecosystems throughout the basin of the Salish Sea.